ethereum/homestead-guide/source/account-management.rst

 "This is a joint account controlled by X owners.
 You can send up to X ether per day.
 Any transaction over that daily limit requires the confirmation of X owners."

-Set whatever amount of owners (accounts) you are attaching to this multisig wallet, whatever you want for a daily withdrawal limit (that only requires one account to withdrawal that amount), and how many owners (accounts) are required to approve any withdrawal amount over the daily limit.
+Set whatever amount of owners (accounts) you are attaching to this multisig wallet, whatever you want for a daily withdrawal limit (that only requires one account to withdraw that amount), and how many owners (accounts) are required to approve any withdrawal amount over the daily limit.

 Now add the addresses of the accounts that you copied / pasted into your text editor earlier, confirm all your settings are correct, and click 'Create' at the bottom.
 You will then need to enter your password to send the transaction.
 In the 'Wallet Contracts' section it should show your new wallet, and say 'creating'.